mnkrcc/zest/README.md

 Sophisticated hybrid encryption leveraging the power of RSA and AES technologies.

 ## Introduction
-Zest is an elegantly crafted encryption library meticulously designed to alleviate the complexities of encryption, thereby enabling you to focus on creating secure and robust code.
-Developed by the team at Moniker ([github.com/mnkrcc](https://github.com/mnkrcc)), Zest is engineered with the primary objective of simplifying developers' lives by utilizing native NodeJS packages, thereby obviating the need for any additional dependencies.
+Zest is a hybrid encryption library, developed by the team at Moniker ([github.com/mnkrcc](https://github.com/mnkrcc)), to simplify encryption for developers by abstracting away complicated methods.

 ## Features
 - **Hybrid Encryption**: Seamlessly combines the strengths of RSA and AES encryption algorithms to deliver a robust and secure encryption solution.